victor-miranda-beltran/sql-editor/README.md

 If your DB is not included, you can contribute writing a new SQLDialog.
 Its very simple

-This portlet has been tested in Chrome 36, Safari 8.0 and Firefox 31
+This portlet has been tested on Chrome 36, Safari 8.0 and Firefox 31

 ## Usage